HanetakaChou/hanetakachou.github.io/src/Image-Synthesis/Skin.md

 ### Diffusion Profile

-Currently, the real time methods are based on the diffusion profile("14.4.2 Rendering with Diffusion Profile" of [dEon 2007]) rather than the [BSSRDF](https://www.pbr-book.org/3ed-2018/Color_and_Radiometry/Surface_Reflection#TheBSSRDF).
+The current real time methods are all based on the diffusion profile("14.4.2 Rendering with Diffusion Profile" of [dEon 2007]) rather than the [BSSRDF](https://www.pbr-book.org/3ed-2018/Color_and_Radiometry/Surface_Reflection#TheBSSRDF).
-The key point is that the subsurface scattering is simulated by a much simpler process where we scatter the light of each location to its neighbors based on the weight indicated by the diffusion profiles.
+The subsurface scattering is simulated by a much simpler process that the light of each location is scattered to the vicinal locations based on the weight indicated by the diffusion profiles.

 ## 1\.
 FaceWorks - NVIDIA